Case-hardening: History

-The traditional method of applying the carbon to the surface of the iron involved packing the iron in a mixture of ground bone and charcoal or a combination of leather, hooves, salt and urine, all inside a well-sealed box (the "case").
-This carburizing package is then heated to a high temperature but still under the melting point of the iron and left at that temperature for a length of time.
+The traditional method of applying the carbon to the surface of the iron involved packing the iron in a mixture of carbon-rich material such as ground bone and charcoal or a combination of leather, hooves, salt and urine, all inside a well-sealed box (the "case").
+This carburizing package is then heated to a high temperature—but still under the melting point of the iron—and left at that temperature for a length of time.
 The longer the package is held at the high temperature, the deeper the carbon will diffuse into the surface.
 Different depths of hardening are desirable for different purposes: sharp tools need deep hardening to allow grinding and resharpening without exposing the soft core, while machine parts like gears might need only shallow hardening for increased wear resistance.

 The resulting case-hardened part may show distinct surface discoloration, if the carbon material is mixed organic matter as described above.
-The steel darkens significantly, and shows a mottled pattern of black, blue, and purple caused by the various compounds formed from impurities in the bone and charcoal.
+The steel darkens significantly and shows a mottled pattern of black, blue, and purple caused by the various compounds formed from impurities in the bone and charcoal.
 This oxide surface works similarly to bluing, providing a degree of corrosion resistance, as well as an attractive finish.
 Case colouring refers to this pattern and is commonly encountered as a decorative finish on firearms.

-Case-hardened steel combines extreme hardness and extreme toughness, something which is not readily matched by homogeneous alloys since hard steel alone tends to be brittle.
+Case-hardened steel combines extreme hardness and extreme toughness, which is not readily matched by homogeneous alloys since hard homogeneous steels tend to be brittle, especially those steels whose hardness relies on carbon content alone.
+Alloy steels containing nickel, chromium, or molybdenum can have very high hardness, strength, or elongation values, but at a greater cost than a case-hardened item with a low-carbon core.